 - Add the remaining ingredients to your flour mixture - ground almonds, confectioner's sugar, vanilla sugar, and salt.
 Mix until combined.
 Dough should be crumbly, but hold together when pinched between two fingers.
 If you're having trouble getting your dough to come together, add up to a tablespoon of water and mix until a dough forms.

-- Preheat oven to 350 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.

 - Scoop dough using a medium cookie scoop (1.5 tablespoons) and shape into a crescents with your hands.
 Work quickly - your hands will warm the dough, so try to handle as little as possible.

 - Place crescents 2 inches apart on a lined baking sheet.
-Bake for 12-14 minutes, or until edges are lightly browned.
+Bake for about 12-14 minutes, or until edges are lightly browned.

 - Immediately upon removing cookies from the oven, top each cookie generously with prepared dusting sugar.